 Here’s some tips:

-- Make sure if you are putting your time and effort into something, that it is IMPORTANT to you (and your family).
+- Make sure if you are putting your time and effort into something, that it is important to you and those you care about.
 Don’t drain yourself because you are trying to keep up with other people’s priorities, agendas and expectations.
-Choose the BEST yes.
+Choose the best “yes.“

 - Simplify the activity.